symfony/symfony-docs/quick_tour/en/01-The-Big-Picture.markdown

  * `index_dev.php`: This is a "front controller".
 It is the unique entry point of the hello application and it responds to all user requests;

- * `/hello/Fabien`: This is the "virtual" path to the resource the user want to access.
+ * `/hello/Fabien`: This is the "virtual" path to the resource the user wants to access.

 Your responsibility as a developer is to write the code that maps the user